Sachin-4-5/EncryptionDecryptionUtility/README.md

 <br />

 ✅ Technical definition : <br >
-🔹 In C#, encryption and decryption are used to protect sensitive data, like passwords, credit card numbers, or confidential files. <br />
+🔹 Encryption and decryption are used to protect sensitive data, like passwords, credit card numbers, or confidential files. <br />
 🔹 Encryption - The process of converting plain text into unreadable text (cipher text) using an algorithm and a key. <br />
 🔹 Decryption - Th eprocess of converting cipher text back into readable plain text using the same (or a related) key. <br />